What Do Beetles Eat Around Your Home & Outside?

 There are 350,000 known beetle species in the world (with many more to be discovered!).
 North America is home to over 25,000 species of beetles.
 The most commonly spotted of these are the Carpet Beetle, June, May, Leaf, and the Lady Beetle (more commonly known as the Lady Bug).

-Beetles can find their way into your home through opened doors, windows, and cracks, or may enter through beetle-contaminated boxes, carpets, plants, wood and other materials.
+Beetles find their way into your home through opened doors, windows, and cracks.
+Sometimes these pests enter through beetle-contaminated boxes, carpets, plants, wood and other materials.
 Maybe you have noticed hundreds of beetles clustering themselves around your door frame in the fall?
 They are looking for a way inside your home to escape the upcoming weather, lay their eggs, and find food.
 What exactly falls into the category of beetle food?

 The beetle’s diet—what do beetles eat?